Overview

 Itinerary

-Day One – Inverness and Culloden Battlefield
+Day 1 – Inverness and Culloden Battlefield

 Arrive in Inverness where you will be met by your private driver guide at the airport or train station.